yclas/guides/docs/settings.md

 - [**Payments**](Payment.md)

-  Learn how to work with all available payment gateways
+  Learn how to work with all available payment gateways.

 - [**Media settings**](Media-settings.md)

-  Learn how to configure image settings, add watermark and speed up your website by using Cloud Computing Services.
+  Learn how to configure image settings, add watermark and speed up your website by using **Cloud Computing Services**.

 - [**Email**](Email-settings.md)